xdmushui/partner-center-sdk/develop/api-throttling-guidance.md

 - Partner Center

-Microsoft is implementing API throttling to allow more consistent performance within a time span for partners calling the Partner Center API’s.
+Microsoft is implementing API throttling to allow more consistent performance within a time span for partners calling the Partner Center APIs.
 Throttling limits the number of requests to a service in a time span to prevent overuse of resources.
 While Partner Center is designed to handle a high volume of requests, if an overwhelming number of requests occur by few partners, throttling helps maintain optimal performance and reliability for all partners.

 Throttling limits vary based on the scenario.
 For example, if you are performing a large volume of writes, the possibility for throttling is higher than if you are only performing reads.